rayxsong/research/content/Vera/Vera Weekly Update.md

 1. Go to upper-left select organization `cs.washington.edu`, then select any `My First Project`, remember the project ID.
 2. Go to top search bar, search `COMPUTE ENGINE`.
 3. Click `CREATE INSTANCE`, create name, region, zone for you VM, and take notes for these information now if you don't want to waste time finding them later.
 We used `us-west` since it shows low CO2.
 4. In `Machine configuration`, select `GPUs`, we are using `NVIDIA T4`, select what you need.
+If T4 is not available, try other GPUs, like P4.
 Then click `CUSTOM` to change memory size if you need.
 5. In `Boot disk`, change the size to what your project needs, our project uses roughly 50GB.
 6. On the right, you can see the estimated cost of your whole VM after various configurations.
 7. Then click `CREATE`, and wait 1~2 mins for your VM booting.
 8. Once it is done, you should be able to use SSH or `gcloud CLI` to access your VM.

 # Using gcloud CLI
-1. Download and install gcloud CLI [here](https://cloud.google.com/sdk/docs/install).
+1. Download and install **gcloud CLI** [here](https://cloud.google.com/sdk/docs/install).
 2. Use `gcloud init` to initialize, and set up passkeys etc.
 3. Then use the information you noted in Google Cloud setup to access your VM, replace with your project ID in step 1, and project zone, VM name in step 3: